Biomechatronics: Research

-Biomechatronics is a rapidly growing field but as of now there are very few labs which conduct research.
-The Shirley Ryan AbilityLab (formerly the Rehabilitation Institute of Chicago), University of California at Berkeley, MIT, Stanford University, and University of Twente in the Netherlands are the researching leaders in biomechatronics.
+Bio-mechatronics is a rapidly growing field but as of now there are very few labs which conduct research.
+The Shirley Ryan AbilityLab (formerly the Rehabilitation Institute of Chicago), University of California at Berkeley, MIT, Stanford University, and University of Twente in the Netherlands are the researching leaders in bio-mechatronics.
 Three main areas are emphasized in the current research.